betatim/TimsHome/content/pages/sport.md

 Title: Sports

-[Triathlon][tri]: swimming, biking and running in immediate succession, completing all three (including transitions!) in the fastest time possible.
+[Triathlon][tri]: swimming, biking and running crazy long distances without a break.
+The aim is to complete all three sports (including transitions!) in the fastest time possible.

 In May 2013 I took part in the [Geneva half-marathon][genevahalf], a few weeks later I finished the [Cyclotour du leman][cyclotour], a